 The NGSBA Lecture Series: News in Archaeology

 The Nelson Glueck School of Biblical Archaeology announces its annual lecture series in Hebrew, which presents the results of recent archaeological research to the general public in Israel.
 The lectures are Powerpoint presentations.
-They take place on the last Tuesday of every month (not in summer) at 5.00 p.m. at Hebrew Union College, 13 King David Street in Jerusalem.
+They take place on the last Tuesday of every month (not in summer) at 5.00 p.m. at Hebrew Union College, 13 King David Street in Jerusalem (2020-2021 in ZOOM).

 Since 2005, the NGSBA has engaged in a series of community-based excavations.
 The way we see it, archaeologists can and should make a contribution to society beyond pure research.
 Interaction with community results in a mutually beneficial exchange.
 By engaging in archaeological survey, excavation and artifact processing, community members gain valuable insights into their countryside and its past.
 A deeper sense of belonging and investment follows.
 For archaeologists, the gain takes the form of public guardianship of archaeological sites and greater appreciation for our work.
 Certainly, community archaeology has its limitations, but the benefits, pleasures and sense of contribution far outweigh the inconveniences.